prateek-parashar/learnNodeJS/README.md

 -   MongoDB gives us 2 ways to update the any document we have in the collection. `replace` or `update` both of which are used in thier own way.
 -   Didn't work through all the methods for the MongoDB thing as we have to move towards Mongoose which is an ODM (Object Document Mapping) basically an implementation of the ORM in the NoSQL world.
 -   Mongoose promotes the schema based architecture, so we kind of go to forcing the schema ways that are prevalent in the SQL world.
 -   In mongoose, you first create a schema and then create a model based on that schema!
-Which, kinda feels like a way to imitate the POJOs of Java
+Which, kinda feels like a way to imitate the POJOs of Java.
+-   Yeah, it kinda works that way itself, so it kinda extends the model and gives it methods to do the CRUD operations directly instead of relying on any external DB object.
+-   We can also embbed documents inside other documents in MongoDB, which is kinda similar to the work we do in java with Hibernate.
+-   We can create relations in mongoose with the help of the `ref` keyword and manually inserting the ID of the required model to another model.
+This is, of course apart from using embbeded dcuments.